- Enrollment Advising

 Charts of the deadline dates can be found at:

 Requests to change your schedule after the deadlines are subject to approval by the Undergraduate Dean and will be processed on an exception basis only.
 EXCEPTIONS WILL BE GRANTED ONLY IN EXTRAORDINARY CIRCUMSTANCES.
-If you are approved to drop a course after the deadline, a permanent notation will appear on your transcript.

 If you have any questions, please drop by the Undergraduate Advising Office in 121 Gilman Hall, or contact your college adviser.